18. I kissed a girl for the first time. I know

 closing my eyes instinctively, my mind riddled with

-chimeras of growing old together, gnarled hand holding,
+chimeras of growing old together and gnarled hand holding,

 She dumped me two days later.
 19. My first serious